RomuloDomiciano/RomuloDomiciano/README.md

 I really love mobile app development.
 I am working to be a great mobile engineer that can solve complex problems and develop beautiful and smooth apps.
 I want to contribute more with open source projects especially Flutter.
 In the near future, I want to become a Data Analyst and after Data Scientist.

-...and I really love teaching, I am not that pro programmer (yet?) but if I can help you somehow, let me know, we can complain about things together!
+...and I really love teaching and if I can help you somehow, let me know, we can evolve together!